Skip to main content

 The Body’s Internal Economy

 While we calculate the external financial cost of non-participation, our bodies are constantly managing a far more intricate economy.
 This internal system is governed by the endocrine network, a sophisticated communication web that uses hormones as its messengers.
-These chemical signals regulate everything from your metabolic rate and stress response to your and sleep cycles.
+These chemical signals regulate everything from your metabolic rate and stress response to your body composition and sleep cycles.

 The very markers often measured in a corporate wellness screening ∞ blood glucose, lipid levels, blood pressure ∞ are downstream effects of this vast, interconnected hormonal conversation.
 Your lived experience of vitality, energy, and resilience is a direct reflection of the efficiency and balance of this internal economy.